 It’s been over a year since I self-published The Wicked Wolves of Windsor and other fairytales.
 With more books under my belt, I’ve been in a reminiscent mood about the last year as a published author.
 There are things I did wrong and a few gems along the path, but overall it was a lot of hard work with little return.

 The rose-colored glasses are gone to be replaced by a steely gaze (or at least I hope it comes across as steely as this isn’t a job for the faint-hearted).
 As always, I will write plainly and to the facts of what works and what does not when self-publishing.
 Obviously, your experiences may differ as this is from my personal perspective.

 Why be self-published?

-If you want to publish as a hobby it is a fantastic outlet for that.
-To succeed and make an income at it you will need to work hard in areas you may not have skills: marketing, legal side of business, and social media.
+If you want to publish as a hobby, it is a fantastic outlet for that.
+To succeed and make an income at it you will need to work hard in areas you may not have skills: marketing, the legal side of business, and social media.

 I chose this avenue because I prefer having control over my own creative output.
 I also have marketing knowledge due to my work in journalism, public relations, and marketing other businesses.
 Due to my journalism experience, I also have experience in creating graphics and knowing what looks good and what doesn’t (a downfall of many who are creating their own book covers).

 I have a husband who is a computer programmer who helps with some of the technical aspects.
 His help means I don’t have to spend time filing copyrights or buying ISBN numbers (some of the chores he handles for me) or formatting my books for Amazon, Draft2Digital, and Ingram Spark.

 I also have the means to hire help when I need it – whether because I need a book cover, or a Virtual Assistant (a VA) to help with my social media.